Plainville faces big deficit, layoffs, override

-PLAINVILLE -- The town's budget picture for the upcoming fiscal year was dismal before the virus crisis hit, and now has been compounded to the point voters can expect to face a tax hike request to override state tax levy limiting law Proposition 2 1/2.
+PLAINVILLE — The town’s budget picture for the upcoming fiscal year was dismal before the virus crisis hit, and now has been compounded to the point voters can expect to face a tax hike request to override Proposition 2 1/2.

 Facing a multi-million dollar deficit for the budget for the fiscal year starting July 1, the school department this past week sent out numerous layoff notices, and the police and fire chiefs are preparing for staff reductions as well.